How It Works

 Who is eligible to attend Utah Virtual Academy (UTVA)?

 Any student in grades K–12 who resides in Utah is eligible for full-time enrollment.
-Through the Public Education Online option, individual, tuition-free online courses are also available to any Utah high school student, statewide, who is currently attending either a public school within his or her resident district, a private school, or a state-approved charter school.
-Students who are home schooled may also enroll.
+Students in grades 7–12 may also be eligible for part-time enrollment through the Statewide Online Education Program (SOEP), if they are currently attending either a public school within their resident district, a private school, a state-approved charter school, or are home schooled.

 How many of my children can I enroll in UTVA?